The Factors That Determine Your AI Visibility Score

 • Visible "Last Updated" dates on the page

-Why it matters: FAQPage schema has a 41% citation rate vs 15% without it (Relixir study via Frase.io).
-FAQ sections give AI ready-made answers to cite directly.
+FAQPage schema has a 41% citation rate vs 15% without it (Relixir study via Frase.io).
+FAQ sections give AI ready-made answers to recommend directly.

 • FAQPage schema markup present and valid